Assignment of Cases

 - applications to open a default judgment.

-NOTE: Petitions to open a confessed judgment may be assigned to the Center if the case meets the criteria for assignment.
+NOTE: If a default judgment is opened, the case may be assigned to the Center if it meets the criteria for assignment.